MohammadTawfiq/cloud-security-portfolio/README.md

 # cloud-security-portfolio
-Hands-on projects documenting my transition into cloud security — deploying real infrastructure, breaking it, and fixing it, with full write-ups of the process.
+Hands-on projects documenting my transition into cloud security, deploying real infrastructure, breaking it, and fixing it, with full write-ups of the process.

 ## About Me
 Electronics & Communication Engineer background, currently building cloud security skills through Microsoft Azure training (AZ-500, AZ-104, Security Fundamentals) and self-directed projects.
 This repo is where I apply that learning hands-on.